achekh/neos-critical-github-io/Components/view-components/swiper-item.md

 layout: "default"
 parent: "View components"
 grand_parent: "Components"
+nav_order: 3
 ---
 # Swiper item
 ***
-It can be placed in the [swiper](doc:swiper) component only.
+It can be placed in the [swiper](swiper) component only.
 The width and height are automatically set to 100%.